DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 A display of column names, non-null counts and datatype was carried out to understand the dataset more:
 - The first 4 columns ('Country Name', 'Country Code', 'Indicator Name' and 'Indicator Code') had a Dtype (datatype) of 'object' suggesting they were strings which meant these were worded columns that should be checked for unique values after.
-- The first 4 columns were also non-null which shows there was no missing values in them.
+- The first 4 columns were also non-null since they showed 266 which matched the shape earlier that showed row count of 266.
+This shows there was no missing values in them.
 - The remaining columns seemed to be different years between 1960 and 2021 as well as an empty columns at the end represented by "Unnamed: 66" column name.
 They all had the datatype "flot 66" which indicated these contained float numbers.
-These values are the correct datatype to be used in calculations later on.
+These values were the correct datatype to be used in calculations later on so no conversions were necessary.
 - There were many columns with 0 non-nulls which indicate completely empty year columns.
-This could mean the year data for every country on number of international arrivals was missing.
+This could mean the year data for every country for number of international arrivals was missing for these years.
 A decision will later be made on what to do with these.
 <br/>
 <br/>

+Now returning to the `explore_data_arrivals(data)` function:
 ## **Initial Unique values check on first 4 rows**
 ### **Unique values in 'Country Name' Column**
 ```